NKU Garden - FULL

 How can I guarantee that I get the plot I want?

-First priority of garden plot reservations will go to renewing gardenwes.
+First priority of garden plot reservations will go to renewing gardeners.
 New plots are reserved on a first come, first serve basis.
 To guarantee a plot, fill out an application early and maintain your garden plot throughout the growing season.
 If you have a garden site preference (not necessarily a plot preference), you can designate your preference on your application.

 What will happen if I don't maintain my garden plot?